Fabien Barthez: Coaching career

 On 2 July 2010, after Laurent Blanc's appointment as the new manager of the France national team, Barthez was named among the team's technical staff as a goalkeeping coach.

+On 14 August 2026, Barthez was once again chosen as the team's goalkeeping coach after Zinedine Zidane's appointment as the new manager of the France national team.